-Although we have designed the ongoing clinical trial for AGENT-797, and will design any future clinical trials for our product candidates, independent investigators at New York-Presbyterian/Weill Cornell Medical Center are conducting our clinical trial for AGENT-797 in COVID-19-related pneumonia, and third parties may also conduct our future clinical trials.
+Although we have designed the ongoing clinical trials for AGENT-797, and will design any future clinical trials for our product candidates, independent investigators at New York-Presbyterian/Weill Cornell Medical Center and Dana Farber Cancer Institute are conducting our clinical trial for AGENT-797 in ARDS secondary to COVID-19 and other life-threatening infectious diseases, and multiple myeloma, respectively, and third parties may also conduct our future clinical trials.
 As a result, many important aspects of our development programs, including their conduct and timing, are outside of our direct control.
 Our reliance on third parties to conduct future preclinical studies and clinical trials will also result in less direct control over the management of data developed through preclinical studies and clinical trials than would be the case if we were relying entirely upon our own staff.
 Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Outside parties may:

-- have staffing difficulties; - fail to comply with contractual obligations; - · experience regulatory compliance issues; - undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.
+- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.